andrewsunglaekim/advanced_git_workshop/readme.md

 > This would point to the commit that would be the second parent of the commit that is 3 commits behind the `HEAD`

 ## git reset
-The following command could have disastrous effects on your `HEAD`'s history.
+The following command could have disastrous effects on our `HEAD`'s history, the branch HEAD is on.
 Be very careful when resetting.

 `git reset` is a versatile tool for undoing changes.
 It is easiest to think about reset and its different flags in how it changes and modifies the three tree of git.